Karl Pilkington: 2005–2019: Celebrity

 Pilkington's presence on The Ricky Gervais Show podcasts significantly increased his fame.
 He has often been mentioned in interviews given by Gervais and is often the victim of Gervais's pranks and insults directed towards the spherical appearance of his bald head, which has often been compared to an orange.
 During the podcast, Pilkington would often discuss his bizarre upbringing and worldview, alongside absurd news stories.

 In describing a challenge from I'm a Celebrity...Get Me Out of Here! in which contestants consumed a kangaroo penis, Pilkington claimed the challenge was more difficult than presented due to contestants' consuming of the kangaroo penis on an empty stomach.
 Pilkington reasoned that he could perform the challenge should it occur later in the day, surmising "I could eat a knob at night".
 In response to Pilkington's claim, Gervais encouraged his listeners to sample the humorous sound bite and remix it into dance music.
 The phrase spawned several dance music mixes, T-shirts and other merchandise.
 Many of Pilkington's quotes have since gained publicity, particularly on the Internet.
 Reuters described Pilkington as a "phenomenon" who had made "Internet history".

 On 23 November 2010, while appearing live on Richard Bacon's Radio 5 Live afternoon show, Gervais surprised Pilkington with an on-air phone call.
 This led to a conversation in which Pilkington, who claimed to have been interrupted while grouting his kitchen, claimed that he had not yet been paid for his work on An Idiot Abroad and concluded the interview with an improvised link into the hourly news.

 Pilkington has worked independently of Gervais and Merchant on several projects.
 He appeared as a guest on the shows Flipside TV and The Culture Show, and appeared in several short films as part of the Channel 4 project 3 Minute Wonders.

 Merchant and Gervais have repeatedly denied claims that Pilkington's persona is their creation.
 In an on-air response to similar claims made by Chris Campling during a broadcast on Xfm, Merchant stated that he would be "ashamed" if the radio show had been scripted, adding that "I would not have squandered a character that good on this poxy radio station."
 Gervais concurred, pointing out that writing a single series's worth of six half-hour episodes of shows such as The Office and Extras consumed as long as a full year of their time.
 An interviewer for The Daily Telegraph concluded that Pilkington's behaviour is genuine.

-In 2019, a species of insect from the Mutillidae family was named Traumatomutilla pilkingtoni after a recurring gag on the Ricky Gervais Show, in which Gervais would compare the rounded shape of Pilkington's head to an orange.
+In 2019, a species of velvet ant from the family Mutillidae was named Traumatomutilla pilkingtoni after a recurring gag on the Ricky Gervais Show, in which Gervais would compare the rounded shape of Pilkington's head to an orange.